The History Of Red Light Therapy

 Accidental Discoveries of Red Light Therapy Benefits

-Fast-forward a few decades, and you’ll see that phototherapy was discovered at Rochford General Hospital in Essex, England, in 1956 when two events occurred.
+Phototherapy was discovered at Rochford General Hospital in Essex, England, in 1956, when two events occurred.
 The first happened when one of the nurses found that a jaundiced infant experienced less yellowing of the skin in areas where the skin was exposed to sunlight.
-The second happened a few weeks later when a blood sample from a patient who had high levels of bilirubin showed much lower levels than expected.
+The second happened a few weeks later, when a blood sample from a patient who had high levels of bilirubin showed much lower levels than expected.
 When the cause of this significant decrease was investigated by Dr. RH Dobbs, it was discovered that the sample had been exposed to direct sunlight for several hours before it was tested.
-Together, these events led Dr. Dobbs to hypothesize that high levels of bilirubin in infants and others could be treated with light.
-When researched further, Dr. Dobbs discovered even a certain wavelength of artificial light had an impact on lowering bilirubin levels.
-Today, this type of light therapy is routinely used for infants born with high levels of bilirubin.

 Development of Laser Therapy

-While Albert Einstein was theorizing about the foundation of the laser in 1917, his ideas were not fully developed until 1960 by Engineer and Physicist Theodore Maiman.
-Essentially, a laser is a device that emits light at a consistent wavelength through an optical amplification process, allowing the light to be focused into a tight beam.
+A laser is a device that emits light at a consistent wavelength through an optical amplification process, allowing the light to be focused into a tight beam.
+While Albert Einstein was theorizing about the foundation of the laser in 1917, his ideas were not fully developed until 1960 by engineer and physicist Theodore Maiman.
 We use lasers in all sorts of applications today, including laser therapy.
 Laser therapy uses concentrated types of light, like red and near-infrared light, to target areas of the body that can benefit from this therapeutic approach.
-In 1967, shortly after laser technology was developed, Hungarian Physician, Dr. Endre Mester, started testing its effects on patients with skin cancer.
-Dr. Mester later studied the beneficial relationship between light therapy with lasers and healing wounds.
-Decades later, in 2002, the Food and Drug Administration, approved the very first, low-level laser therapy device.

 LED is Discovered